dankinsoid/VaporToOpenAPI/README.md

 - `openAPINoAuth`: This method is used to specify that an operation does not require any authentication.

 - `openAPI(custom:)`: These methods are used to customize a specific aspect of the OpenAPI metadata for a Vapor route, such as a specific security scheme or callback.

+- `stoplightDocumentation(openAPI:)`: These methods are used to generate a [Stoplight documentation](https://stoplight.io/) from your Vapor routes.

 - `operationID` and `operationRef`: These properties are used to generate unique identifiers for OpenAPI operations and to create references to them in other parts of the specification.

 #### Customizing OpenAPI schemas and parameters